 My marriage has ended.

-I feel like I can finally breathe putting this out here in my small corner of the internet…. while at the same time I feel suffocated from what I expect to be some people’s reactions, assumptions, criticism, and responses.
+I feel like I can finally breathe putting this out here in my small corner of the internet…. while at the same time I feel suffocated from what I expect to be some people’s reactions, assumptions, criticism, and responses…for all parties involved.

-It is a nice idea to not say anything at all — on the internet anyways — and let the fact that I was married for six years just kind of slip quietly away into the archives of the internet.
+I like the idea of not saying anything — on the internet anyways — and allowing the fact that I was married for six years just slip quietly away into the archives of the internet.

 Up to this date, the internet tells a story that I got married right after I turned 19 to a Bible College Graduate I had not even known for an entire year.
 We dated long distance and it was whimsical and fairytale-esc with hand written letters and surprise visits.
 It was all just so meant to be.
 I was barely out of my teenage years when I began appearing to build the happiest kind of marriage until some undefined moment six years later when photos of the man, who was my husband, became fewer and farther between until they completely disappeared.
 You’d see comments on photos asking if he was the man behind the camera, asking how he supports me through such a difficult time, asking where he is, and then eventually, hopefully, those comments would disappear.
 The end. [vwm]